havah-project/devguide/README.md

 - [https://docs.icon.community/getting-started/how-to-use-the-json-rpc-api](https://docs.icon.community/getting-started/how-to-use-the-json-rpc-api)
 - [https://github.com/havah-project/goloop-havah/blob/main/doc/jsonrpc_v3.md](https://github.com/havah-project/goloop-havah/blob/main/doc/jsonrpc_v3.md)

-## Altair (BTP testnet)

-Altair is the name of the HAVAH BTP testnet.
-To test BTP, you must connect to Altair.
-We do not yet support BTP on Vega or Mainnet.

-See [BTP Section](#btp) for more information.

 ## Vega (testnet)

 Vega is the name of the HAVAH testnet.
 Access information is as follows.